jmbish04/cvgen/README.md

 ### Example Use Case
 - A job portal or HR tool can let users build a CV, then launch the editor with their data pre-filled for further editing and export.

+### URL Parameters
+- `?data=localStorage` - Force use localStorage only
+- `?data=[URL]` - Load from external URL only
+- No parameter - Use localStorage if available, otherwise load default data

 ## 📁 Project Structure

 ```